Abdul Halik Hudu: Lyngby

 On 16 July 2021, Halik Hudu signed a two-year contract with Lyngby in the second-tier Danish 1st Division.
 He made his debut for the club on 30 July as a late substitute for Rasmus Thellufsen in a 2–1 away win over Jammerbugt.

 AFC Eskilstuna

 On 28 March 2022, Halik Hudu signed a two-year contract with AFC Eskilstuna in Sweden.

+Return to GIF Sundsvall

+On 14 December 2023, Halik Hudu signed with GIF Sundsvall for three seasons.

+Al-Wehdat SC

+In January 2025, Halik Hudu signed with Jordanian Pro League side Al-Wehdat SC.

 International career

 Halik Hudu has been capped by the Ghana national under-17 team.
 He also captained his country in an 8–0 victory against Namibia in March 2016.

 In 2018, Halik Hudu was called up to the Ghana national under-20 team ahead of an Africa Cup of Nations qualifier against Algeria on 11 May.